ynwd/catatan/readme.md

     - Persiapan & Instalasi
     - Penggunaan MySQL
     - Pemodelan Data
+      - one to one
+      - one to many
+      - many to many
+      - contoh kasus
     - Koneksi dengan Node.js
     - MySQL ORM dan Node.js
   - Database NoSQL (MongoDB)